potassco/coom-benchmarks/README.md

 with the travel bike encoding as well.

 #### fclingo
-The software fclingo is a solver which allows hybrid ASP reasoning combined with founded conditional linear constraints.
+The fclingo solver allows hybrid ASP reasoning combined with founded conditional linear constraints.
 This makes it possible to reason over (large) numeric domains which are frequent in configuration problems.